Are you worried about stuck shed on your bearded dragon and wonder what the best way to help your pet out is?

 A stuck shed may end up being a severe issue.

 But we’re to help with this guide on how to take care of it and prevent it in the first place.

 How Can I Help My Bearded Dragon With Stuck Shed?

 Do not remove the stuck shed by pulling it off.
-You are able to aid your bearded dragon in removing the damaged skin but do not pull the unshed skin off.
+You can aid your bearded dragon in removing the damaged skin but do not pull the unshed skin off.
 Doing so can damage an underneath layer of skin.
 Instead, your best bet is to put your beardie in a warm bath.

-While it is tempting to pull the stuck shed off, you will cause pain and injury to your beardie and create a bigger problem.
+While pulling the stuck shed off is tempting, you will cause pain and injury to your beardie and create a bigger problem.

 |Age||Frequency of Shedding|